-This essay is featured in Boston Review’s print issue, Work, Inequality, Basic IncomeOrder your copy today.
+This essay appears in print in Work, Inequality, Basic Income.

 In December 2005 more than 30,000 New York City transit workers walked out over economic issues despite the state of New York’s Taylor Law, which prohibits all public sector strikes.
 Not only did the workers face the loss of two days’ pay for each day on strike, but a court ordered that the union be fined $1 million per day.
 Union president Roger Toussaint held firm, likening the strikers to Rosa Parks.
 “There is a higher calling than the law,” he declared.
 “That is justice and equality.”